Smalls1652/HonkBot/README.md

   * [Powered by Odesli (Formerly known as Song.link)](https://odesli.co/)
 * Make any Discord emote huge (static or animated).
 * Make any Discord emote huge and wide (static or animated).
+* Has a small chance to randomly add a reaction to any message.

 ## 🗂️ Dependencies used